mouseless/baked/unreleased.md

 - Added `GetRequiredValue<T>` extension to IConfiguration with default value option which returns given value when configuration value is null
+- Mock `IConfiguration` return values for not defined settings can now be configured by overriding `ServiceSpec.SettingsValueProvider`

 ## Bugfixes